JustCallMeRay/YouAlreadyKnowCpp/README.md

 To force collegues to listen to these use: `-Werror` or if the code is already filled with warnings turn some into errors with `-Werror=` and hide it in the build script so they can't turn it off.

+---

 ## But UB!

+UB is short for undefined behaviour, this is something that the C++ standard (usually intentionally and explictly) has not specified, usually because it would force a compramise onto the user.

+For example if I add two numbers and attempt to store the result in a space that is too small to store that number I can:
+1. Store the result in a larger amount of memory, check if it's bigger than max of the small amount of memory, crash or put it in the smaller bit of memory.
+2. Use some CPU trickery to set a flag if an overflow has occured
+3. Do all maths with dynamically sized storeage and grow it if required
+4. Do a saturated add
+5. Do an overflow

+In 1 we slow the code down (a little, mostly through register contention), in 2 we limit compilation to CPUs with this special magic, in 3 we limit ourselves to processors with dynamically resizable memory (no GPUs), 4 and 5 make enforcements on the processor that might benfit one but be terrible for another (cannot mask int maths as float maths on certain GPUs)

 You can run your code with UB sanitizers, this means that any code that executes UB will cause a crash.
-In gcc it's two lines, relalisticlly you should be running all your tests with ASAN and UBSAN even if your code is known safe.
+In gcc it's two lines.

+[//]: # (Vertical slide)

+### But Rust!
+For this example Rust crashes on debug but overflows on Release, it's effectively the same as C++ but with slower int maths on some GPUs (compromise 5).

+---

 ## BUT UB!!